In The Manipulated Man, author Esther Vilar makes the case that women do little for the world and for society and mostly leech onto working men.

 they (women) have a choice – a choice between the life of a man and the life of a dimwitted, parasitic luxury item.

 - Nasty View on Some Professions (Doctors)

-The Manipulated Man says that men are in certain line of work because of the female manipulation.
+The Manipulated Man says that men are in a certain line of work because of female manipulation.

 The fear of being rejected by society must be considerable.
 Why else will a doctor spend his life opening up nauseating growths, examining and pronouncing on human excretions?
 Why else does he busy himself night and day with people of such repulsiveness that everyone else is driven away?